-Awards will be made for up to \$10,000.
-Funding requests greater than \$10,000 may be considered depending on proposal scope and rationale.
+Awards will be made for up to \$25,000.
 Period of performance (POP) is one year.
 Renewals will not be considered.
 Projects are eligible for one-time funding only.
-Awardee(s) must start spending funds within 3 months of the start date of the subaward.
+Faculty must start spending funds within 3 months of the start date of the subaward.
 No-cost extension (NCE) requests will be considered for approval at the discretion of the NMSGC director, Dr. Paulo Oemig, and must be submitted in writing 60 days prior to the end of the POP.
 NCEs are contingent upon the NMSGC funding cycle.